jacobmarvel/NetworkDashboard/README.md

 docker images         # see built images
 ```

-If you want to push the image (optional):
+If we want to push the image (optional):
 ```
 docker push <username>/networkdash:dev
 ```
 ## 4. Kubernetes (minikube)

-You can run the app on a local Kubernetes cluster using minikube.
+We can run the app on a local Kubernetes cluster using minikube.

 Install minikube (example):
 ```